twoBirds/twobirds-core/README.md

 You can also [contact me](mailTo:fthuerigen@googlemail.com) if you need a specific twoBirds plugin tailored for your needs.
 Usually that doesnt take a lot.

+INFO: This readme only contains a short description - the repository contains a documentation web page in /src/tbDocs/index.html - simply click on it after cloning.

 ## Intro

 ##### twoBirds is a ...